Local Hazard Mitigation Plan

 To ensure the Local Hazard Mitigation Plan is relevant and effective, the Federal Emergency Management Agency (FEMA) requires the plan to be updated every five years.
 The City of Santa Clarita’s current Local Hazard Mitigation Plan is due to expire in November 2026.

-The City of Santa Clarita is updating its Local Hazard Mitigation Plan, and we want your input to help shape a more resilient future for our community.
+The final draft of the 2026 Local Hazard Mitigation Plan (LHMP) is now available to review at the link below, and we want your input to help shape a more resilient future for our community.